 Congratulations to Ella Seeto, Ruby Vaggelas,Aurora Johnston, and Lily Clements-Markhamon their selection to represent the school at the regional Creative Generation Excellence in Visual Art Exhibition at the Whitebox Gallery, Griffith University.
 The opening takes place on 26 August at 9.30 for 10 am presentation.How to get to the Whitebox on Saturday: G14 on the map.

 Visual Culture Prefects in the transformed Horton Library now our Visual Arts Faculty

-We are so proud to introduce our 2017 Visual Culture Prefects, Zoe Dart, Sammy Jack & Claryn Chong in our new Visual Arts Faculty space, the old Horton Library is transformed.
+We are so proud to bring you our 2017 Visual Culture Prefects, Zoe Dart, Sammy Jack & Claryn Chong in our new Visual Arts Faculty space, the old Horton Library is transformed.

 The girls have already been presented with their VCP jewellery designed by Li En Peng and made by Audrey Songvillay – 2016 Year 12 Visual Art students.

 A New Year, New Visual Language Communication Tools

 I’ve done a little experimentation with QR Codes to share the ideas behind the works the girls create.
 If you down load a free app for QR Codes, you can hear Aurora and Ella talking about their Year 11 Psychological Self Portrait body of work.